jwwun/SnoozeFuseCursor/Documentation.md

   - **Visual Mode Indicator**: Animated rotating gradient dashed circle provides subtle but clear indication of mode status
   - **Visual Integration**: Gradient colors match the app's overall color scheme for a cohesive appearance
   - **Manual Size Control**: Users can still adjust the visual circle size independently from the touch area
+  - **Native Touch Tracking**: Uses UIKit's native touch handling for maximum reliability and performance
+  - **Active Touch Set Management**: Maintains a set of active touches to ensure proper state in multi-touch scenarios
+  - **App Lifecycle Awareness**: Listens for app state notifications to properly handle backgrounding and foregrounding
+  - **Top-Level Touch Detection**: Positioned at the highest level of the view hierarchy to capture all touches regardless of what UI elements are underneath

 ### Implementation Details
 - Implemented `MultiSwipeConfirmation`